 Conkle’s Hollow

 Conkle’s Hollow contains two trails.
-The gorge trail is 1 mile long along the flat base of the valley.
+The gorge trail is a one-mile trail along the flat base of the valley.
 It is suitable for children and is handicap accessible.

-The second trail is a steep trail that climbs up to the cliff rim and follows along the cliff edge.
+The rim trail is a steep trail that climbs up to the cliff rim and follows along the cliff edge.
 The trail is a 2.5 mile loop.
 It is very scenic but is NOT suitable for small children.
-Dogs are not permitted in Conkle’s Hollow
+Dogs are not permitted in Conkle’s Hollow.

 Rock Bridge